GridPlus/lattice-cli/README.md

 Choosing a starting index lets you resume the process of adding more validators from the same wallet at some later point.
 The process to add one or more validators is always to add the keystores to your consensus layer client and to send the deposit data to e.g. [Ethereum Launchpad](https://launchpad.ethereum.org).
 Therefore it does not matter how many validators have been added in the past - you can always add more using the same steps.

-### Step 3: Generating Deposit Data
+### Step 3: Build Deposit Data

+> TODO: Add docs for choosing method of export and also discuss why ETH1 should be the default option

 Now that your withdrawal credentials and starting validator index are set, the CLI will start generating data.
 For each validator index (starting with the first one):

 1. Export the encrypted deposit private key.
 This will need to be imported into your consensus layer client prior to validator activation.
-2. Request a signature from your Lattice to generate deposit data.
+2. Request a signature from your Lattice to build deposit data.
 This is a BLS signature on a ["signing root"](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md#compute_signing_root), which is needed to build a JSON-stringified deposit record.
 This record is needed to setup a new validator on the network using, for example, the [Ethereum Launchpad](https://launchpad.ethereum.org).
 3. Ask if you'd like to repeat the process (steps 1 & 2) for the next sequential validator.

 ### Step 4: Exporting Deposit Data